-This unit will enable learners to develop skills necessary to plan, monitor and reflect on their personal and professional development and learners will compile a professional development portfolio (PDP) which will contain evidence of their progression throughout the course of study.
+This unit will enable learners to develop skills necessary to plan, monitor and reflect on their personal and professional development and learners will compile a professional development portfolio (PDP).
+Having a sound understanding of the influences that affect learning is essential to learners' progression in order for learners to manage their own learning.